In my last post I discussed How the Bible was written. Now, let's take a look at the Bibles "About The Author" section.

-For most books, it's common to have the author write their own "About the author" section.
-In order to allow the author of the Bible to introduce themselves, we need to jump into a part of the Bibles story quickly.
+For most books, it's common for an author to write their own "About the author" section.
+In order for us to allow the author of the Bible to introduce themselves, we need to jump into a part of the story where this happens.

 In a book of the Bible titled "Exodus", the story of the Bible focuses on a man named Moses.